 Maggie Knight jigsaw puzzles

-Old family photos stored for decades in a trunk, brought together for the first time.
-Included are my grandparent's old stereoscope and photo album.
+Old family photos stored for decades in a trunk are brought together for a glimpse into the past which includes my grandparent's old stereoscope and photo album.

 YOU'VE LOST YOUR MARBLES